Voting Rules for Accurate Democracy Voting Systems. Rules Introduction Lesson Plans Workshop

 So you can't dump all your cards on a private item.

-Tip: Give your double card to your favorite item.
+Tip: Give your tall 50¢ card to your favorite item.

 So the voters' number and zeal both count.

-• When a item wins, the banker hides its cards, and then
+• When an item wins, the treasurer hides its cards, and then

 Then one at a time, we reject the least popular item,